Intelius Vs TruthFinder: Which Is Better?

 The Meaning of Mugshots and Why They’re Important

-What is the meaning of mugshots and why are they so important to your online reputation?
+What do mugshots mean, and why are they important to your online reputation?
 Our guide below will answer all of your questions.

-If you’ve heard the term mug shot before but aren’t quite sure what they mean, you’ve come to the right place.
+You’ve come to the right place if you’ve heard the term mug shot before but aren’t quite sure what it means.
 Aside from being a regular police photograph, the word mug shot means much more than a photographic record.

 What are Mug Shots?

-The definition of the mugshot noun refers to the camera record of someone’s face, either a suspect or arrested person, according to the Merriam-Webster free dictionary.
+According to the Merriam-Webster free dictionary, the definition of the mugshot noun refers to the camera record of someone’s face, either a suspect or arrested person.
 When used in a sentence, the word often talks about a suspect or an individual under arrest.

 Deeper Meaning of Mugshots

 Aside from the Merriam-Webster dictionary and its definition of the word, a more widely accepted definition of a mug shot is a type of photograph taken by law enforcement to document an individual’s physical appearance.
-They are usually taken shortly after an arrested individual is booked during the booking process at a police station.
+They are usually taken shortly after an arrested individual is booked at a police station during the booking process.

 Other Terms for Mugshots

-On top of its definitions, synonyms for a mugshot include the words booking photograph or police photograph.
-Most of the time, the word mugshot is used in the news instead of these examples.
+In addition to its definitions, synonyms for a mugshot include the words booking photograph or police photograph.
+However, the word mugshot is most often used in the news instead of these examples.

 In most languages like French, Chinese, Spanish, and others, the word mugshot usually means the same thing in their respective translations.
 Some countries have a page online where you can see a log of different photographs.